-• Update Summary Action for firms Retail Mediation Activities Return (RMAR) Data Insurance intermediaries experienced a notable 16% increase in revenue compared to the previous year, signalling robust demand for insurance products Action to Take: Published amid broader economic uncertainties.
-You can read the data report here.
+Update Summary Action for firms Retail Mediation Activities Return (RMAR) Data Published Insurance intermediaries experienced a notable 16% increase in revenue compared to the previous year, signalling robust demand for insurance products amid broader economic uncertainties.
+Action to Take: You can read the data report here.
 Date Published: 2 August 2024 This growth can be attributed to heightened consumer awareness of risk management and protection in volatile times.
 However, this revenue increase is not uniformly distributed across the sector.
 Larger firms continue to dominate the market, leveraging their scale to maintain competitive advantages, while smaller intermediaries face growing pressures from rising operational costs and regulatory compliance demands.
-Financial promotions quarterly data 2024 Q2 The FCA's Q2 2024 data on financial promotions provides critical insights into the evolving landscape of financial advertising and highlights the increasing vigilance of the regulator in ensuring that consumers are protected from misleading and non-compliant promotions.
-As financial promotions continue to play a pivotal role is here financial expression are protected to the public, the latest data signals hoth Action to take: Firms must prioritise compliance in their marketing strategies, particularly when using digital platforms where the risk of non-compliance is heightened. in how financial services are marketed to the public, the latest data signals both Clear transparent communication that accurately reflects progress and ongoing challenges in this area.
+Financial promotions quarterly data 2024 Q2 The FCA's Q2 2024 data on financial promotions provides critical insights into the evolving landscape of financial advertising and highlights the increasing vigilance of the regulator in ensuring that consumers are protected from misleading and Action to take: Firms must prioritise compliance in their marketing strategies, particularly when using digital platforms where the rick of non-compliance is beightened non-compliant promotions.
+As financial promotions continue to play a pivotal role in how financial services are marketed to the public, the latest data signals both progress and ongoing challenges in this area.